espocrm/documentation/docs/administration/2fa.md

 You need to have an authenticator application installed on your mobile phone (e.g. [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator)).

 Go to your user profile (from the menu at the top-right corner) and then click *Security* button.
-Then, enable 2FA, enter your current password and after that scan QR-code with your mobile application.
+Then, enable 2FA, select the *TOTP* method.
+After that scan QR-code with your mobile application.

 Next time, when you login to EspoCRM, you will need to enter your username & password, then enter a code from your mobile application.